-My all natural shampoo recipe is one of my more popular posts.
-So why am I giving you another shampoo recipe?
+My original all natural shampoo recipe is one of my more popular posts.
+But I’m here today with this improved shampoo recipe.
+Why?
 Well, because I’ve grown.
 I’ve learned.
 And I’m not afraid to admit it when there’s something better.
-Something like a pH balanced shampoo recipe.
+Something like this pH balanced shampoo recipe.

-My original shampoo recipe, like so many out there online, uses a base of castile soap.
-For me, this recipe was a great solution to my no ‘poo problems… and I felt a whole lot better using it verses commercial shampoos full of toxic (or very expensive natural) ingredients.
-And if I only had the option between my castile shampoo recipe or buying something in the store, I’d still stick with the homemade stuff.
+My original shampoo recipe, like so many out there online, uses a base of Castile soap.
+For me, this recipe was a great solution to my no ‘poo problems (for those new to the hippie world, that’s lingo for “no shampoo”).
+I felt a whole lot better using it verses commercial shampoos full of toxic (or very expensive natural) ingredients.
+And if I only had the option between my Castile shampoo recipe or buying something in the store, I’d still stick with the homemade shampoo stuff.

 Luckily, there are more options.